 To a standing room only crowd of parents, Superintendent Michael Pladus, Sandy Run Middle School Principal Dr. Denise Falconi, and met Tuesday night to

 Pladus told parents that students from St. Mary’s have been attending Upper Dublin schools for many years.
 Currently, St. Mary’s has 90 students in their care, and approximately 30 of those students attend classes at Upper Dublin schools.

-There are 22 students at the high school and between 8 and 13 at the middle school.
+There are 22 students at the and between 8 and 13 at the middle school.
 At the middle school, some placement decisions are being made, and there may be closer to eight by the end of the school year.

 He added that at the high school, there have been a number of success stories with the St. Mary’s children.
 Seven of the seniors attended the class trip to Disney, two students were accepted to Indiana University of Pennsylvania, one with a full scholarship, and one was accepted to Montgomery County Community College.

 Students that enter St. Mary’s are from families with substance abuse, or are victims of abuse themselves.